timnew/async_bloc/README.md

 The library includes 4 different types of `MultiStateResult`, each has different state to indicates its internal state.
 The type is immutable data type, and can be pattern matched like enum.

 * `ActionResult`: A result has 2 states: `Completed` and `Failed`.
 It can be used to represents the result of an action without return value.
-* `AsyncActionResult`: A result has 4 states: `Pending`, `Busy`, `Completed`, and `Failed`.
+* `AsyncActionResult`: A result has 4 states: `Pending`, `Waiting`, `Completed`, and `Failed`.
 It represents the full lifecycle of an async action without a return value.
 * `QueryResult<T>`: A result has 2 states: `Succeeded` and `Failed`, in which `Succeeded` would holds a value of given type `T`.
 It represents the result of a query that returns a certain type of data.
-* `AsyncQueryResult<T>`: A result has 4, states: `Pending`, `Busy`, `Suceeded`, and `Failed`.
+* `AsyncQueryResult<T>`: A result has 4, states: `Pending`, `Waiting`, `Suceeded`, and `Failed`.
 It represents a full lifecycle of a query that returns a certain type of data.
 Potentially, an extra state `Default` can be used, it is like `Pending` indicates the query hasn't been started yet, but also holds a `value` like `Succeeded`.
 It can be used to indicates the scenario which app provides default value as optimistic updates.

 ### How it works